-It’s the stuff of dreams, a jet-set life flying around in your own private plane.
-So what’s it really like?
+It’s the stuff of dreams, a jet-set life flying around in your private plane.
+So what’s it like?
 Well, fasten your seatbelts because we’re about to give you the lowdown on a luxury lifestyle most of us can’t afford.

 We’re going to go behind the scenes for a peek into the realm of small private jets.
 Here are ten facts you may not know about in what can sometimes feel like another world.
 Doors to automatic.
 We’re ready for take-off.